Great Moon Hoax: Authorship

 The writer of the article was at first not known to the public.
 Authorship has subsequently been attributed to Richard Adams Locke (1800–1871), a reporter who, in August 1835, was working for The Sun.
 Locke publicly admitted to being the author in 1840, in a letter to the weekly paper New World.
 Despite Locke's claims, rumours persisted that others were involved in the articles' creation.

 Two other men have been noted in connection with the hoax: Jean-Nicolas Nicollet, a French astronomer travelling in America at the time (though he was in Mississippi, not New York, when the Moon-hoax issues appeared), and Lewis Gaylord Clark, editor of The Knickerbocker, a literary magazine.
 However, there is no good evidence to indicate that anyone but Locke was the author of the hoax.

 Assuming that Locke was the author, his intentions were probably, first, to create a sensational story which would increase sales of The Sun, and, second, to ridicule some of the more extravagant astronomical theories that had recently been published.
 Locke had meant for the hoax to act as a satire to show how science can be and is influenced by the thoughts of religion.
-For instance, in 1824, Franz von Paula Gruithuisen, professor of astronomy at Munich University, had published a paper titled "Discovery of Many Distinct Traces of Lunar Inhabitants, Especially of One of Their Colossal Buildings".
+For instance, in 1824, Franz von Paula Gruithuisen, professor of astronomy at the Ludwig-Maximilians-Universität München, had published a paper titled "Discovery of Many Distinct Traces of Lunar Inhabitants, Especially of One of Their Colossal Buildings".
 One theory is that this paper is responsible for inspiring the articles written by Locke.
 In his paper, Gruithuisen claimed to have observed various shades of color on the lunar surface, which he correlated with climate and vegetation zones.
 He also observed lines and geometrical shapes, which he felt indicated the existence of walls, roads, fortifications, and cities.